You are here: Home page > Home life > Electrochromic (smart) windows

 If you know a little bit about technology, the idea of an electronic sandwich that works by shuttling lithium ions back and forth between layers might just ring a bell: it's exactly the same principle we use in rechargeable lithium-ion batteries (the ones in laptops, cellphones, and most electric cars)!

-Lithium-ion laptop battery.
+Lithium-ion cellphone battery.

 Photo: A lithium-ion battery works in a very similar way to an electrochromic window.